stenciljs/storybook/README.md

 **Note: This project is still in early development and might have limitations.
 Contributions are welcome!**

+Read more about how to integrate Storybook with Stencil in the [StencilJS documentation](https://stenciljs.com/docs/storybook).

 ## Project Structure

 The project contains the following packages: